Greg LeMond: 1990: A third Tour win

 LeMond closed in on Chiappucci, and on stage 16, LeMond put his stamp of authority on the race during the final climb of Luz Ardiden.
 Late in this stage, after all of the breakaways had been caught, LeMond launched a devastating attack that no one could answer.
 Miguel Induráin was the only rider able to get on LeMond's wheel but it was LeMond dictating the pace all the way up the climb as Chiappucci, Delgado, and all of the other favorites fell further and further behind.
 While Induráin stayed with LeMond, he was not a threat for victory, but his performance put the cycling world on notice; he went on to win the next five Tours.
-Near the end of the stage, LeMond sat up and the Spaniard took the stage win, but the devastation of LeMond's competitors was all but complete as there was now only +0:05 between LeMond and the yellow jersey.
+Near the end of the stage, LeMond sat up, and the Spaniard took the stage win, but the devastation of LeMond's competitors was all but complete, as there was now only a +0:05 difference between LeMond and the yellow jersey.

 LeMond finally overtook Chiappucci on the final individual time trial on stage 20, where he finished over two minutes ahead of the unheralded Italian.
 LeMond at last had the yellow jersey, wearing it the following day as the Tour rode into Paris.
 He won the 1990 Tour without taking any of the individual stages.
 LeMond was the last rider to win the Tour while wearing the world champion jersey until Tadej Pogačar achieved the feat in 2025.
 Over the course of the 1990 Tour, the perceived strength of the Z team was confirmed, as they led the team classification through most of the race, adding the team title to LeMond's yellow jersey.
 His 1990 Tour victory made LeMond one of just five cyclists to win three or more Tours.
-As of 2024, a total of eight cyclists have won thrice or more.
+As of 2024, a total of eight cyclists have won three or more times.